Community Benefits

 How could Orkney benefit from a location-specific Community Benefit Fund?

 In 2021, the Strategic Projects team held a number of public consultations across Orkney to determine how best to distribute a location-specific community benefit fund from the project.
-Below are the outcomes from the consultations and the recommendation that was approved at Full Council in July 2022.
+In 2022, Elected Members of Orkney Islands Council approved the recommendation that 100% of the fund should be managed by Community Councils, with 60% to the host community and the remaining 40% split on a per population bases to the other Community Councils with a de minimis of £5,000 applied.
 If the projects go ahead, this will be reviewed to ensure the financial model is up-to-date and it is still in the best interest of Orkney’s communities.